The Magic School Bus (TV series): Home media

-The series (through home media) was released on VHS from 1995 to 2002, DVD from 2002 to 2013, DVD (by New Video Group) in Region 1 (which are the rereleases of the Warner Home Video DVDs) on July 31, 2012, and Netflix on August 15, 2013.
+The series (through home media) was released on VHS from 1995 to 2002, DVD from 2002 to 2013, DVD (by New Video Group) in Region 1 (which are the rereleases of the Warner Home Video DVDs) on Tuesday July 31, 2012, and Netflix on Thursday August 15, 2013.

 The series was originally released on VHS.
-The series on VHS was distributed by WEA Corp. and Warner Home Video between 1995 and 2002.
+The series on VHS was distributed by KidVision in 1995 and Warner Home Video between 1997 and 2002.
 On DVD, it was distributed by Warner Home Video between 2002 and 2005.

-On July 31, 2012, New Video Group released the complete series on DVD in Region 1, as well as rereleases of the Warner Home Video DVDs.
+On Tuesday July 31, 2012, New Video Group released the complete series on DVD in Region 1, as well as rereleases of the Warner Home Video DVDs.

-On August 15, 2013, Scholastic announced the complete series' availability on Netflix.
+On Thursday August 15, 2013, Scholastic announced the complete series' availability on Netflix.
 Currently however only season 1 of the series is available to stream on Netflix.
-But the full series is available to stream on Peacock, and for free on Tubi, and The Roku Channel.
+But the full series is available to stream on Peacock, Amazon Prime Video (as well as for purchase), Paramount+ (added on July 1, 2026) and for free on Tubi (added in July 2024), and The Roku Channel (added in September 2024).

+In October 2024, Scholastic started uploading full episodes of the series to their official The Magic School Bus channel on YouTube, as well as the Scholastic Classic, and Scholastic After School YouTube channels.